SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 duration of AOM/DSS administration, unless otherwise specified in Figure 1A.
 Tumors were enumerated at the end of the model.

+**16S rRNA quantitative PCR (qPCR) analysis.** Relative bacterial loads were quantified by qPCR analysis of bacterial genomic DNA using KAPA SYBR-fast Master Mix (KAPA biosciences) and universal 16S rRNA gene primers (F:
+ACTCCTACGGGAGGCAGCAGT; R: ATTACCGCGGCTGCTGGC) [Vaishnava et al., 2011].
+Samples were normalized to fecal mass and relative fold change was determined using untreated stool samples for each replicate mouse.
+Note that qPCR measures relative fold change of 16S gene copy number, not actual bacterial numbers.

 **DNA extraction and 16S rRNA gene sequencing** Fecal samples were collected daily from the mice throughout the AOM/DSS protocol and immediately frozen for